LCC-CIT/CS233JS-CourseMaterials/Labs/Lab07/Lab07_Instructions_EventApp.md

 [Getting Started with Azure Maps](https://learn.microsoft.com/en-us/azure/azure-maps/how-to-manage-account-keys)&mdash;Microsoft Blog Post.

 - Requires an [Azure for Students](https://azure.microsoft.com/en-us/free/students) account.
-  - Free for12 months, no credit card required.
+  - Free for12 months, <u>no credit card required</u>.
   - Azure is used for other classes in our department.
 - 1,000 or more (depending on the type of transaction) free transactions (without using your credit).
+- Here is your instructor's [code example](AzureMapsCode.html) for adding a map to the "about" page

 ### Google Maps